akiyamalab/cycpeptmp/README.md

 ## Input files
-- Since the input file size is large, the input files for the train set and validation set have not been uploaded.
-- Preparing to upload the complete input files to Zenodo (April 2025).
+- Complete input files for training can be downloaded from [Zenodo](https://zenodo.org/records/15166699).